django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * Find the admin site.
 * Ask someone on Zulip to tell you the username they used; then, create a new pet on their behalf!
-* **Check your learning**: Send a message to your small-group lead with a link to the pet you created!
+* **Check your learning**: Send a message to Jacinda / Willy or another team member with a link to the pet you created!

 For more hints, press '`s`'

 Note:
 - Take a look through the **urls.py** in the code if you can't find the admin site.
 - The username is admin.
 Take a wild guess at the password. (-;
 - Small group Q&A: Can you think of other things in your life that might have default passwords?
-Feel free to have a longer conversation with your group lead about default passwords if you have more questions!
+Feel free to have a longer conversation with your group about default passwords if you have more questions!

 ---